 ABSTRACT

 Vegetables are vital for human health and well-being.
-They however easily undergo spoilage which can cause the proliferation of spoilage organisms that could be pathogenic.
+However, they easily undergo spoilage, which can cause the proliferation of spoilage organisms that could be pathogenic.
 Human handling has also been implicated in the colonization of vegetables with pathogenic microorganisms.
-Thus they can serve as vehicles of transfer of pathogenic microorganisms to humans especially because they could be consumed raw.
-Bacterial contamination of selected vegetables (cabbage, carrot and lettuce) sold in open markets in Port Harcourt was investigated.
+Thus, they can serve as vehicles of transfer of pathogenic microorganisms to humans, especially because they can be consumed raw.
+Bacterial contamination of selected vegetables (cabbage, carrot, and lettuce) sold in open markets in Port Harcourt was investigated.

-One hundred and eleven samples of vegetable (Cabbage, Carrot and Lettuce) were randomly purchased, sent to the laboratory and processed using standard microbiological methods.
+One hundred and eleven vegetable samples were randomly purchased, sent to the laboratory, and processed using standard microbiological methods.
 Results showed that all the vegetable samples were contaminated with bacteria.
-Cabbage was the most frequently contaminated vegetable (21.7x105 cfu/g) followed by carrot (19.8x105 cfu/g) and the least contaminated vegetable was Lettuce (18.3x105 cfu/g).
-Four species of bacteria were isolated with Escherichia coli being the commonest bacterial contaminant followed by Staphylococcus aureus and Bacillus sp and Klebsiella sp.
+Cabbage was the most frequently contaminated vegetable (21.7x105 cfu/g) followed by carrot (19.8x105 CFU/g) and the least contaminated vegetable was Lettuce (18.3x105 cfu/g).
+Four species of bacteria were isolated, with Escherichia coli being the most prevalent , followed by Staphylococcus aureus and Bacillus sp and Klebsiella sp.

 Keywords: Bacterial Contamination, Selected Vegetables, Open markets.